 2. Why Should We Perform Static Testing?

-Some of the basic and most important reasons behind performing it are –
+Some of the basic and most important reasons behind performing static testing are –

 - Static testing helps in improving software development productivity.